Brisbane secures global airline slot conference

-A consortium of tourism advocates, including Brisbane Airport Corporation (BAC), Brisbane Marketing, Tourism Australia, Tourism and Events Queensland, and Brisbane Convention & Exhibition Centre, combined forces to bring this fiercely sought-after conference to Queensland.
+A consortium of tourism advocates, including Brisbane Airport Corporation (BAC), Brisbane Economic Development Agency, Tourism Australia, Tourism and Events Queensland, and Brisbane Convention & Exhibition Centre, combined forces to bring this fiercely sought-after conference to Queensland.

 Following the hugely successful Routes Asia Forum held in Brisbane early this year, this bi-annual conference is one of IATA’s largest events bringing airlines and airports together to negotiate slots that will give them the best possible schedule to offer their passengers.

 The conference also provides perfect opportunity to showcase the best of our city and region to a global audience keen on identifying and establishing future flight routes across the world.

 Gert-Jan de Graaff, BAC Chief Executive Officer, said, “Being the host airport and city for this global conference is critical in keeping our city and state front of mind for key route development decision makers from around the world.